apideck-libraries/portman/README.md

 ### Portman - `extendTests` properties

 When you need to add additional tests or overwrite the Portman generated test, you can use the `extendTests` to define the raw Postman tests.
-Anything added in `tests` array, will be added to the Postman test scripts.
+Anything added in the `tests` array, will be added to the Postman test scripts.

 #### extendTests options:
 - **openApiOperationId (String)** : References to the OpenAPI operationId. (example: `leadsAll`)